-Continuous outcomes: where different measures are used to assess the same outcome, data will be pooled with standardised mean difference (SMD) Hedges's adjusted g.50 Dichotomous outcomes will be analysed by calculating the OR.
-Results from the NMA will be presented as summary relative effect sizes (SMD or OR) and relative 95% CIs for each possible pair of treatments.
+Continuous outcomes: where different measures are used to assess the same outcome, data will be pooled with standardized mean difference (SMD) Hedges's adjusted $g^{50}$ .
+Dichotomous outcomes will be analysed by calculating the odds ratio (OR).
+Results from the NMA will be presented as summary relative effect sizes (SMD or OR) and relative 95% confidence intervals for each possible pair of treatments.